mrzealot/preprocessor/_posts/2022-02-28-robert-m-pirsig-a-zen-meg-a-motorkerekpar-apolas-muveszete.md

 ## 1

-We want to make good time, but for us now this is measured with emphasis on “good” rather than “time” and when you make that shift in emphasis the whole approach changes.

-The truth knocks on the door and you say, “Go away, I'm looking for the truth,” and so it goes away.

 The Buddha, the Godhead, resides quite as comfortably in the circuits of a digital computer or the gears of a cycle transmission as he does at the top of a mountain or in the petals of a flower.